 How to react differently?

-The first thing is being aware that you are overreacting to day to day things in life.
-You are not doing this on purpose; rather, think of it as a habitual reaction that you have that you now wish to change.
+The first thing is being aware that you are overreacting to day-to-day things.
+You are not doing this on purpose; instead, think of it as a habitual reaction that you have that you now wish to change.

-When you feel the effects of stress, or feel angry or under pressure, ask yourself.
+When you feel the effects of stress, angry or under pressure, ask yourself.